 Why is applying to Oxbridge different?

 When applying for Oxbridge, or any other highly respected university, you need to be prepared for the pace of studying at these institutions.
-The first thing you will need for your application is your grades or predicted grades, Oxbridge applicants from the previous two years have had an average of 400 UCAS points or A*A*A. You’ll need to calculate your points intake on a UCAS Points Calculator as well!
+The first thing you will need for your application is your grades or predicted grades, Oxbridge applicants from the previous two years have had an average of 400 UCAS points or A*A*A.

 My personal statement?

-We advise broadening your knowledge on your subject area, so you are better informed when writing your personal statement.
+We advise broadening your knowledge on your subject area so you are better informed when writing your personal statement.
 Oxbridge are interested in your academic ambitions and want to be sure their courses will provide the right path for you.
 Talk about your ambitions and show your passion by reading as much as you can on the subject.

 What help will I need with the interview?

-The interview is a chance for Oxbridge to explore your potential and to gain a better insight into your personality.
+The interview is a chance for Oxbridge to explore your potential and to gain a better insight on your personality.
 This is your chance to show them who you are and how enthusiastic you are about studying.
 Read up on your subject area and what modules you will be taking on your chosen course to show the research you have done.
 Oxbridge make their decisions on an individual basis and dedicate their time to interviewing the majority of applicants.
 Use this time to shine and show how amazing you are!

 Exams and tests?

-The majority of Oxford subject areas require entry admissions tests.
+The majority of Oxford subject areas require entry tests.
 We advise taking a mock exam at least two months before to see where your weaknesses lie, ask your tutor or teachers for previous test examples.
 The prospectus will have all the information you need on the pre-tests for different courses.